Regional materials are those that are extracted, harvested, and manufactured within a certain distance of your project site.

-Excerpted from LEED 2009 for Core and Shell Development
+Excerpted from LEED for New Construction and Major Renovations Version 2.2

-Use building materials or products that have been extracted, harvested or recovered, as well as manufactured, within a specified distance of the project site for a minimum of 10% or 20%, based on cost, of the total materials value.
-If only a fraction of a product or material is extracted, harvested, or recovered and manufactured locally, then only that percentage (by weight) must contribute to the regional value.
-The minimum percentage regional materials for each point threshold is as follows:
+Use building materials or products that have been extracted, harvested or recovered, as well as manufactured, within 500 miles of the project site for a minimum of 10% (based on cost) of the total materials value.
+If only a fraction of a product or material is extracted/harvested/recovered and manufactured locally, then only that percentage (by weight) shall contribute to the regional value.

-Establish a project goal for locally sourced materials, and identify materials and material suppliers that can achieve this goal.
-During construction, ensure that the specified local materials are installed, and quantify the total percentage of local materials installed.
-Consider a range of environmental, economic and performance attributes when selecting products and materials.
+Establish a project goal for locally sourced materials and identify materials and material suppliers that can achieve this goal.
+During construction, ensure that the specified local materials are installed.
+Consider a range of envi- ronmental, economic and performance attributes when selecting products and materials.